 How To Withdraw From Binance To Safepal

-Depending on your cryptocurrency, you’ll find some of these network familiar:
+Depending on your cryptocurrency, you’ll find some of these networks familiar:

 - BEP2 refers to the Binance Chain.

 - BEP20 refers to the Binance Smart Chain (BSC).